7 Tech Trends For Asia Pacific Businesses: Part 1

 1. Artificial Intelligence (AI) fueled enterprises

-Currently, more than 50% of companies in Asia Pacific have launched AI with the top three priorities including customer experience, faster and better business decisions and increasing operational efficiency.
-Others are using AI to increase sales – for instance, one Japanese clothing retailer improved its sales 10-30% by understanding how to better allocate staff.
+In the future, more technologies will be embedded with AI – not just in our homes or transport, but in our enterprises.
+Currently, more than 50% of companies in APAC have launched AI-based solutions or tools.
+Their top three priorities include customer experience, faster and sounder business decision-making ability and enhanced operational efficiency.
+Others are using AI to drive up sales – for instance, one Japanese clothing retailer improved its sales 10-30% by understanding how to better allocate staff.

-In addition, the science of predictive data analytics is transforming the business landscape, using machine learning and statistical modelling to predict future behaviour and outcomes.
+Also, the science of predictive data analytics is transforming the business landscape, using machine learning and statistical modelling to predict future behaviour and outcomes.
 We’ve gone from being able to look at what happened, to what is happening, to predictive analytics about what is going to happen.

 2. Democratization of machine learning to empower more digital upstarts